jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 ## Conclusion

-We have covered a lot of the parts that makes `remix-adonisjs` great, and we have only scratched the surface.
+We have covered a lot of the parts that makes `react-router-adonisjs` great, and we have only scratched the surface.
 There is a lot to learn, and I will continue making these guides to make the meta framework more accessible and familiar to work with.

 Here are some challenges you could try implementing on your own in the meantime: